 If you can book five one-hour sessions per week at $52.50 per hour, you’ll make $13,650 per year in revenue.
 Assuming insurance and marketing may run you roughly $300 per month, you’ll realize a profit of approximately $10,000, as long as you don’t have any other expenses.
 Any additional expenses would be deducted from your revenue.

-1. Word-of-mouth referrals: The people you know can be the first ones to contact about your new business, especially fellow educators, family, and neighbors.
-Let your community know about the launch of your new tutoring business with a kick-off email or text.
+1. Word-of-mouth referrals: Let your community know about the launch of your new tutoring business with a kick-off email or text to fellow educators, friends, and family.
 You also can ask local schools to refer clients or post a flier on their bulletin boards.

 2. Join an online marketplace: Create a tutoring profile on an online marketplace such as TutorOcean, Wyzant, or Varsity Tutors.
 These platforms match you with clients, and you can share your profile like a website.